sova-org/Sova/doc/define-languages/define-languages.typ

 From the point of view of theLanguage programs, environment variables are read-only variables.
 Their values are set by the environment (think of time informations, random values, etc).
+A list of these variables is given in @sec:envvariables.

 === Global variables